bheinzerling/pyrouge/README.md

 ## Usage Examples

-# I have summarizations in plain text format and want to get the ROUGE scores
+# I have summaries in plain text format and want to get the ROUGE scores

 You can evaluate your plain text summaries like this: